Movement and Bulk

 Flying Move

-Flying creatures or characters can attack while flying, but this causes them to decelerate
+Flying creatures or characters can attack while flying, but this uses Actions normally and reducing the number of Actions they have available for manuevering.

 Travel Distance